 It’s really surprising how many British people have never been across the water to France, especially when you consider the travel arrangements could cost as little as £100 for the entire family.
 Still, this is something I hope will change over the next few years, and so I thought now would be a good time to release a post highlighting some of the reasons why this country is so fantastic.
 Obviously, there are many reasons I won’t have time to cover, but the ones listed below should help to bring you around to my way of thinking.
-I’ve personally been to this country around six times in the last ten years, sometimes for a weekend, sometimes for longer, and I’ve never come back with any regrets.
+I’ve personally been to travel to France around six times in the last ten years, sometimes for a weekend, sometimes for longer, and I’ve never come back with any regrets.

 At the end of the day, so long as you visit the right places, neither will you…